Talk to a lawyer

 Background:

-Somara Wellness, which operates spa centres in Hyderabad, filed a writ petition before the Telangana High Court.
+Somara Wellness, which operates spa centers in Hyderabad, filed a writ petition before the Telangana High Court.
 The company claimed that the local police were frequently interfering with its business without legal justification.
-According to the petition, the police were arbitrarily demanding the closure of spa centres, disrupting lawful operations without following due process.
+According to the petition, the police were arbitrarily demanding the closure of spa centers, disrupting lawful operations without following due process.

 Judgment:

 Justice C.V.
-Bhaskar Reddy ruled in favour of the petitioner.
+Bhaskar Reddy ruled in favor of the petitioner.
 The court directed the police not to interfere with the functioning of the spa centres.
 However, the judgment came with specific compliance conditions:

 • Spa owners must maintain a proper customer register with verifiable contact details.